fourminute/Fluffy/README.md

 ## Install PyUSB, LibUSB, PyQt5
 * Open Terminal/Command-line/CMD and run the following:
-* pip3 install pyqt5
-* pip3 install pyusb
-* pip3 install libusb
-* pip3 install libusb1
-* pip3 install qdarkstyle
+* pip3 install pyqt5 pyusb libusb libusb1 qdarkstyle

 ## Additional Windows Instructions
 Some users may receive the error "USB.Core No Backend Available".
 If you do, download this .DLL file https://github.com/fourminute/Fluffy/blob/master/libusb-1.0.dll and place it in the same directory as *Fluffy.pyw*.